 2.2.
 The Best Budget ($300-$500) Consumer TVs

-(Note) Hisense also has 65" and 75" TVs available in this series, but they are outside this price range.
-If you are willing to spend more, we recommend purchasing the Hisense H9G.
+(Note) Amazon also has 65" and 75" TVs available in this series, but they are outside this price range.

 2.3.
 The Best Mid-Range ($500-$1000) Consumer TVs

-(Note) Sony also has 85" TVs available in this series, but they are outside this price range.
+(Note) Sony also has 75" and 85" TVs available in this series, but they are outside this price range.

 2.4.
 The Best High-End ($1000-$2000) Consumer TVs

-(Note) LG also has 65" and 77" TVs available in this series, but they are outside this price range.
+(Note) Sony also has an 85 inch TV available in this series, but they are outside this price range.

-(Note) Sony also has 85" TVs available in this series, but they are outside this price range.
+(Note) LG also has 77" and 83-inch TVs available in this series, but they are outside this price range.

 3. In Conclusion